akikuno/DAJIN2/docs/ROADMAP.md

 ### Preprocess

++ Update `input_validator.py`: The UCSC Blat server sometimes returns a 200 HTTP status code even when an error occurs.
+In such cases, "Very Early Error" is indicated in the Title.
+Therefore, we have made it so that it returns False in those situations.
+[Commit Detail](https://github.com/akikuno/DAJIN2/commit/4ad9c9ef8bd963a6e20c1721480aed0fe7922760)

 + Simplyfy `homopolymer_handler.py` for the error detection using cosine similarity [Commit Detail](https://github.com/akikuno/DAJIN2/commit/21c2596805c36074f360285600e60ee76b948908)

-+ Use cosine similarity to filter dissimilar loci at `mutation_extractor.py` [Commit Detail](https://github.com/akikuno/DAJIN2/commit/c9f5aa7b48581e58d99fe8c31275c422756aa9f1)
++ Update `mutation_extractor.py` to use cosine similarity to filter dissimilar loci [Commit Detail](https://github.com/akikuno/DAJIN2/commit/c9f5aa7b48581e58d99fe8c31275c422756aa9f1)

++ Update the `mutation_extractor.identify_dissimilar_loci`  so that it unconditionally returns True if  the 'sample' shows more than 5% variation compared to the 'control'.
+[Commit Detail](https://github.com/akikuno/DAJIN2/commit/0cbec5217fdfba6886979eb86cf970b587e83e5f)

++ Add `preprocess.midsv_caller.convert_consecutive_indels_to_match`: Due to alignment errors, there can be instances where a true match is mistakenly replaced with "insertion following a deletion".
+For example, although it should be "=C,=T", it gets replaced by "-C,+C|=T".
+In such cases, a process is performed to revert it back to "=C,=T".
+[Commit Detail](https://github.com/akikuno/DAJIN2/commit/69c56fa904ef847dc5b0e2dcdb90303409412d0f)

 ### Classification

-#### Skipped the classification of minor alleles to suppress excessive subdivision of alleles.

-+ Added `merge_minor_alleles` to reclassify alleles with less than 10 reads.
++ Added `merge_minor_alleles` to reclassify alleles with less than 10 reads to suppress excessive subdivision of alleles.
 [Commit Detail](https://github.com/akikuno/DAJIN2/commit/a9399f5d4aaa0f6bcdbea0ead39b2aabf8223f5d)

 ### Clustering

-#### Skipped the clustering of minor alleles to suppress excessive subdivision of alleles.

-+ Added the function `merge_minor_cluster` to revert labels clustered with less than 10 reads back to the previous labels.
++ Added the function `merge_minor_cluster` to revert labels clustered with less than 10 reads back to the previous labels to suppress excessive subdivision of alleles.
  [Commit Detail](https://github.com/akikuno/DAJIN2/commit/4bd9f7dd806d192475d8d4f20c1e50c37281d64e)

++ Update `generate_mutation_kmers` to to consider indices not registered in mutation_loci as mutations by replacing them with "@".
+For example, if there are no mutations in mutation_loci, "=G,=C,-C" and "~G,=G,=C" become "@,@,@" and "@,@,@" respectively, making them the same and ensuring they do not affect clustering.
+[Commit Detail](https://github.com/akikuno/DAJIN2/commit/9eefaaa1a9be3922b60655292c0a310e0f5fc76d)

 ### Consensus